 Ahimsa does not only embrace the concept of not harming other people, but also the earth we live on and its animals, both wild and domesticated.
 Eating vegan is therefore an easy way to practice ahimsa because in doing so, we don’t cause them any harm – confinement, abuse, or killing.
 By establishing a vegan diet, we directly disengage ourselves from this one of the most common but overlooked forms of violence.

-Veganism goes beyond just a diet, it can also extend to what kind of products we buy and how we live our lives, for example not wearing any clothes or accessories made from animals.
+Veganism goes beyond just a diet, it can also extend to what kind of products we buy and how we live our lives, for example not wearing any clothes or accessories made of animals' body parts.
 Whole-foods and an organic plant-based diet is also an act of non-violence towards the Earth, contributing to a healthier and more abundant planet.

 And so, shifting to a vegan diet can help create a more peaceful mind, in a fairly simple process – just as we brush our teeth and shower to keep our body clean, we meditate to keep our mind pure.
 The choice of foods we eat is just one more way of nourishing ourselves by investing in the health of our body and soul.
 After all, practising yoga is about being mindful, not only on a yoga mat but also in our daily life.
 It’s about attending our emotions, body, mind and soul, and making wise choices with integrity.

 At the same time, yogic and ayurvedic literature mentions the concept of sattvic diet, which is a dietary classification.
 In this system, certain foods increase the energy of our body, stimulating and agitating it, as well as provoking mental restlessness – coffee, tea, soda drinks, spicy or overly salty and bitter foods.
 Then, certain foods decrease or slow down our energy and therefore are considered harmful to the mind and body.
 They lead to a duller and less refined state of consciousness – meat, fertilised eggs, mushrooms, alcohol or opium, as well as food which isn’t fresh.